-When accessing the FM24C04B, the user addresses 512 locations each with 8 data bits.
+When accessing the FM24C16B, the user addresses 2,048 locations each with 8 data bits.
 These data bits are shifted serially.
-The 512 addresses are accessed using the two-wire protocol, which includes a slave address (to distinguish other devices), a page address, and a word address.
-The word address consists of 8-bits that specify one of 256 addresses.
-The page address is 1-bit and so there are 2 pages of 256 locations.
-The complete address of 9-bits specifies each byte address uniquely.
+The 2,048 addresses are accessed using the two-wire protocol, which includes a slave address (to distinguish from other non-memory devices), a row address, and a segment address.
+The row address consists of 8-bits that specify one of 256 rows.
+The 3-bit segment address specifies one of 8 segments within each row.
+The complete 11-bit address specifies each byte uniquely.

-Most functions of the FM24C04B either are controlled by the two-wire interface or are handled automatically by on-board circuitry.
+Most functions of the FM24C16B either are controlled by the two-wire interface or handled automatically by on-board circuitry.
 The memory is read or written at the speed of the two-wire bus.
 Unlike an EEPROM, it is not necessary to poll the device for a ready condition since writes occur at bus speed.
-That is, by the time a new bus transaction can be shifted into the part, a write operation will be complete.
+That is, by the time a new bus transaction can be shifted into the part, a write operation is complete.
 This is explained in more detail in the interface section below.